wix-incubator/erb/cluster/wix-cluster/README.md

 Parameters:
  - appFn - function being executed within worker process(es).
 Can optionally return a `Promise`.
  - opts: object, optional:
-  - workerCount: optional, number of worker processes to start, defaults to 2;
   - statsRefreshInterval: optional, defaults to 10000 (10s).
 Periodicity in which stats events are being broadcasted to workers.

 ## Event broadcasting